- Competitive Analysis

 SEO Ranking Hack #2 Clean up your Local SEO and NAP citations

 Most contracting companies are local companies.
-Regardless if you’ve got one mom-and-pop shop on Main Street or are the owner of a corporate Franchise—the number one way your contracting company will improve rankings in Google search resutls is by getting your locations into Google’s local pack (photo above).
+Regardless if you’ve got one mom-and-pop shop on Main Street or are the owner of a corporate Franchise—the number one way your contracting company will improve rankings in Google search results is by getting your locations into Google’s local pack (photo above).
 The best way to do this is by ensuring every. single. location. has SPOTLESS NAP citations (name-address-phone number) and is well-optimized for local search.

 SEO Rankings Hack #3: Optimize Your Headings